hold7door/myDictionary/README.md

 ## Usage

 * Get your Oxford Dictionary API key from https://developer.oxforddictionaries.com/
 * You need to create a table to store words you search.
-Fields <...> are to be substitutd as per user.
+Fields <...> are to be substituted as per user.

         mysql> create database <database name>;
         mysql> create table words(word varchar(50),meaning varchar(500),example varchar(1000),type varchar(10),constraint pk_word primary key (word));